-The following is a discussion of our results from operations for the three and six months ended June 30, 2013 and 2012.
+The following is a discussion of our results from continuing operations for the three and six months ended June 30, 2014 and 2013.
 For a more detailed discussion of the factors that affected the revenue and operating expenses of our Investment Banking and Investment Management business segments in these periods, see the discussion in "Business Segments" below.